 Adam J. Tiffen

 Adam J. Tiffen (born 1975) is an American writer, attorney, and military officer.
 He is a veteran of three combat tours participating in both Operation Iraqi Freedom and Operation Enduring Freedom.
-Tiffen is a Defense Council Member of the Truman National Security Project, and is a member of the Veteran’s for Smart Power Initiative of the United States Global Leadership Coalition.
+Tiffen is a Defense Council Member of the Truman National Security Project.

 Tiffen attended Philadelphia University, earning a Bachelor's Degree there in 1998, and his Juris Doctor from The George Washington University Law School in 2003.
-In 1994, Tiffen spent a year studying economics at the University of Edinburgh, Scotland.
+He is also a graduate of the U.S. Army's Maneuver Captains Career Course, the U.S. Army's Command and General Staff College, and the Advanced Operations Course.

 Tiffen began his legal career as a legal assistant at Skadden Arps.
 After graduation he practiced law as an associate at Porter, Wright, Morris & Arthur in Washington D.C.
 He specialized in International Trade Law and Securities Litigation.
 He also worked on Export Control and Customs Trade Partnership against Terrorism issues, and appeared before the USTR and the ITC representing foreign manufacturers in anti-dumping cases.
 He was a member of the defense team in U.S. v.
 Roger D. Blackwell, and U.S. v.
 George David Gordon.
 He is admitted to the Bar in Washington D.C., and the State of Florida.